interferenc/breweries/src/services/http/README.md

 // create reusable query function const addFooBar = setQuery({ foo: 'bar' });
-const requestWithFooBar = setQuery(getRequest('some url'));
+const requestWithFooBar = addFooBar(getRequest('some url'));
 ```

 ## Set body

-For the purposes of this showcase application, a function to set the body was not implemented, but in a real world app, there would be one.
+For the purposes of this showcase application, a function to set the body was not implemented.

 ## Execute request